-The retrieval algorithms for CH4 columns from SCIAMACHY and GOSAT that are based on the "proxy approach" retrieve the ration of the CH4 and CO2 columns, where the CO2 column serves as a proxy for the light path.
 In order to obtain the CH4 column, the retrieved ratio needs to be multiplied by the best estimate of the CO2 column.
+Instead of using CO2 column values from CarbonTracker, we can use the data from the LMD CO2 flask inversions as alternative choice.
 It is assumed that data from the LMD flask inversion can provide the best up-to-date estimate of the true CO2 column.

-The inversion product used here is the official CAMS v15r4 product that exclusively assimilates about 130 sites of surface air sample measurements from the Global Atmosphere Watch programme
+The inversion product used here is the official CAMS v16r1 product that exclusively assimilates about 130 sites of surface air sample measurements from the Global Atmosphere Watch programme